-A Day In The Life With Our Twins + Sleep Schedule
+A Day In The Life With Our Twins + Twin Sleep Schedule

 |This post contains affiliate links.|

-Ever since the boys were born I get a lot of people asking what a typical day for us is like, including what their sleep schedule looks like.
+Ever since the boys were born I get a lot of people asking what a typical day for us is like, including what their sleep schedule looks like and how to create a twin sleep schedule.
 The boys have been rock stars when it comes to sleeping and basically have been on a schedule since day 1 (because well, four kids and twins).
 Our days are certainly chaotic but having them on a schedule has been our saving grace!

 Anyone that knows me knows that I am ALL about schedules when it comes to my kids.
 I talk about how I coined the term ‘The Business of Bedtime’ with my girls HERE and I still am that way to this day.
 The thing about bedtime however is that it doesn’t just start at 7pm, it starts from the moment we wake up in the morning.
 Kids want predictability and mama needs her sanity so the answer to that is plain and simple: a schedule.
 A schedule that ensures everyone’s needs are met and when bedtime does roll around each kid is well equipped and ready to hit the sheets.
 Would you believe me if I told you that my oldest daughter looked forward to bedtime from before 2 years of age or that my now 2 year old actually puts herself to bed on nights when the schedule is a little bit off after a crazy day?
 Or that my 11 week olds have been sleeping through the night since 5-6 weeks and have gone 12hr stretches at night since 8 weeks?
 Well, it’s true!
 And some may say it is magic but it’s not.
 I am no sleep expert or fairy godmother; I am just a mother who keeps her kids in a routine and that routine works wonders for us!

-There are two books I recommend first to all new moms or moms who would like to get on a schedule with their babies/kids.
+There are two books I recommend first to all new moms or moms who would like to get on a schedule with their babies/kids, especially if you are trying to figure out a twin sleep schedule.
 They are very similar in design but you can decide which works best for your methodology.
 I honestly take a little bit from each and put it into use for our household routine.